CDC warns against cruises, regardless of vaccination status - NewsBreak

 The CDC on Thursday also recommended that passengers get tested and quarantine for five days after docking, regardless of their vaccination status and even if they have no symptoms.

-Omicron has sent cases skyrocketing to unprecedented levels across the U.S., including Florida, the hub of the nation’s cruise industry.
+The omicron variant has sent case levels soaring across the U.S., including Florida, the hub of the nation’s cruise industry.
 The state set another record this week for new daily cases, with more than 58,000 recorded Wednesday.

 U.S. cruise lines have not announced any plans to halt trips, though vessels have been denied entry at some foreign ports.